 - I had substance abuse issues and mental health problems

-- My life was completely messed up and was really disillusioned the ‘gay lifestyle’ (whatever that is)
+- My life was completely messed up and was really disillusioned the ‘gay lifestyle’

-Interesting to note that:
+It’s interesting to note that:

 - Many gay and lesbian people had and still have wonderful relationships with their parents but are still gay.
-Many straight people also had poor relationships with their parents but are heterosexual.
+Many straight people also had poor relationships with their parents, but are heterosexual.

-- Abuse is abuse but it doesn’t make a person gay.
+- Abuse is abuse, but it doesn’t make a person gay.
 Certainly not during experimental phases of puberty with people the same age.

-- When straight married people talk about their partners and how they met they usually talk about how they fell in love.
+- When straight married people talk about their partners and how they met, they usually talk about how they fell in love.
 And even that they are still in love.
-This is not a part of ex-gay stories.
+This is not a part of “ex-gay” stories.
 They love their partners like a best friend.